Professionalise leadership in the health care industry

 - Application fee: The application fee must accompany the application.
 The application fee is non-refundable.

 - Additional fees for international students: International students pay an International Registration Fee (IRF) per academic year.
 Students from countries other than those in the Southern African Development Community also pay an International Tuition Fee (ITF) (i.e. students from SADC countries are exempt from the ITF).

-- Fees for 2024: The fees for the second year of enrolment (Modular MBA as well as Blended Learning MBA) will be adjusted to make provision for annual price increases.
-The programme fees for the Modular and Blended Learning MBA’s second year of enrolment are higher than for the first year of enrolment because the second year’s fees include the International Study Module.
+- Fees for 2025: The fees for the second year of enrolment (modular MBA as well as blended learning MBA) will be adjusted to make provision for annual price increases.
+The programme fees exclude the fees of the compulsory International Study module, which is invoiced in Year 2.